wp-plugins/iire-social-icons/readme.txt

 * Added 2 additional blank icons (3 total)
 * Added dark backgrounds to the Widget/Shortcode Designer when a light-colored theme is selected
 * Rename a theme to "Mobile Phone"
-* Rename a theme to "Cuouts Circular Dark"
+* Rename a theme to "Cutouts Circular Dark"
 * Removed the "Stickers" theme to keep file size down.
 Will be available for download on website.
 * Amazon, Google, Microsoft, AOL, Ebay, Yahoo have been removed and replaced with all-purpose icons
 * Added responsive widget/shortcode width option in the Widget/Short Designers for better integration with responsive Wordpress themes